-Male vs. Female Urinary Incontinence What You Need to Know
+Male VS Female Incontinence – What You Need to Know About Urinary Incontinence

 Urinary incontinence affects millions of people including both men and women.
 For both male and female urinary systems, the organs include kidneys, the bladder, ureters, and the urethra.
 Around 18 million women in the United States deal with urinary incontinence compared to 3.4 million men.
-Besides age, constipation, neurological disorders, and urinary tract infections, men experience urinary incontinence due to an enlarged prostate or prostate cancer while women experience it due to childbirth, a hysterectomy, menopause, or pregnancy.
+Besides age, constipation, neurological disorders, and urinary tract infections, men experience urinary incontinence due to an enlarged prostate or prostate cancer.
+While women experience it due to childbirth, a hysterectomy, menopause, or pregnancy.
 Despite the differences, treatment options are virtually the same for both male and female urinary incontinence.
-Take time to research the differences and similarities between male and female urinary incontinence so you are informed on the correct information.
+Take time to research the differences and similarities between male and female urinary incontinence so you know all the correct information.
 Look at our infographic below to learn about male VS female incontinence.